 We lost the battle, but have not lost the war.

 Around 5am as I was drifting in and out of sleep I felt something crawl up the back of my head and over my face and when I finally realized what it was I brushed it off my cheek and jumped up screaming like a banshee.
 Your Papa immediately jumped up too and turned on the light just in time for me to see this giant cockroach on my pillow rushing towards my legs.
 I jumped off of the bed, still screaming, and pointing, with no words available to me, while Papa grabbed a tissue and squished the motherfucker to death.
 He was my hero.

 So here is the deal, we don’t have an infestation, we have a situation.

 In the Art of War it says to know thy enemy.
-I don’t know if I want to know this enemy but I do know these experiences this weekend almost made me want to give up and become a hater of my hood and home, but I am not going to let one dog and one cockroach beat me.
+I don’t know if I want to know this enemy but I do know that the two experiences this weekend almost made me want to give up and become a hater of my hood and home, but I am not going to let one dog and one cockroach beat me.
 I am fighting back!
 With wisdom and compassion.
 Two lethal weapons against fear and judgment.
 My spiritual guide, Tracy, the wisest woman I know, reminded me of the way of the Dharma.
 That I could roll over or stand up and embrace what feels unembraceable.
 Imagine if you will, the slums of Brazil, or India, or Mexico?
 I wonder how many cockroaches crawl over them in the middle of the night?
 How many dogs they have to fight off in a single day?
 Compassion.
 It’s a powerful tool.